hpcleuven/VscDocumentation/source/software/module_system.rst

 ~~~~~~~~~~~~~~~~~

 Often, when looking for some specific software, you will want to filter
 the list of available modules, since it tends to be rather large.
-The
-module command writes its output to standard error, rather than standard
-output, which is somewhat confusing when using pipes to filter.
-The
-following command would show only the modules that have the string
+The following command would only show the modules that have the string
 'python' in their name, regardless of the case.

 ::

-   $ module av |& grep -i python
+   $ module av python

+Note that the search done by ``module av`` is case-agnostic, meaning that
+you will get the same result even if you search like ``module av pYThoN``.
 For more comprehensive searches, you can use the Lmod specific ``module spider``, e.g.,

 ::